 Dr. Jody Noe: Dr. Jody practices Naturopathic Medicine, specializing in Oncology.
 She is an Ethnobotanist and traditional healer in the Cherokee tradition.
 I have described her as an incredible geeky scientist as well as an intuitive Medicine Woman, a combination that is clearly unique.
 She is the author of Naturopathic Integrative Oncology, used as a teaching text in medical schools.

 Loretta Ross: Loretta is an expert on the politics of women’s health, hate groups, and sexual violence.
 She is co-founder and national director of the SisterSong Women of Color Reproductive Justice Collective.
+She was Co-director of the 2004 Women’s March for our Lives, and co-author of Undivided Rights: Women of Color Organize for Reproductive Justice.
 We were lucky to have Loretta here in the Valley while she was a Research Associate at the Five College Women’s Studies Research Center.
 I learned so much from this interview!

 Jules Chametzky: Jules Chametzky came to the English Department at University of Massachusetts in 1959, he founded the Massachusetts Review literary magazine and helped form the faculty union at UMass.
 His latest book is called Out of Brownsville, Encounters with Nobel Laureates and Other Jewish Writers, A Cultural Memoir.

 Al Miller: My dear friend, Al Miller, is a farmer, a poet, a furniture maker, and a Viet Nam Veteran.
 This is a profound interview.
 In Part II Al shared about his experiences in the war.
 But we couldn’t stop there, because so much has happened since the war to grow and integrate those experiences.
 So, we did another 2 parts!